 iCarpool – What is it?

-iCarpool is a new way of carpooling – instantly – using mobile apps.
+iCarpool is a new flexible carpooling app.
 Unlike a conventional carpool, iCarpool has no fixed groups of carpoolers nor is there a schedule associated with the carpool.
 During their commute, drivers pickup and drop-off riders along their way.
 Riders pay a small fee and get point-to-point transportation in a comfortable car.
 Drivers are able to get a cost reimbursement and possibly save time using the HOV lanes.
-Everybody does good for the environment and has fun! iCarpool uses a share-the-expense carpool model and riders pay a flat fee of $0.26 per mile through the app that is used as their share towards the expense of the trip.
+Everybody does good for the environment and has fun! iCarpool uses a share-the-expense carpool model and riders pay a small fee that starts as low as $1.50 per trip that is used to reimburse drivers towards their expense of the trip.
 It’s several times cheaper than taxi and other ride-for-hire services and works out as a viable option for commute so it could be used daily.

 iCarpool – What it is not

 iCarpool is not a ride for hire service.
 For example, a taxi service picks up the rider at the riders location and drops off the rider at the rider’s destination – when the taxi is offering rides, the taxi does not have a trip with an origin and destination that is independent of the rider’s trip.
 Drivers make income from a ride for hire service and use it as a primary or secondary job.
 Ride for hire services allow drivers to make a profit on the trip.